Nordic Blades

 What about technique?

 1. Set an edge.
-Nordic blades are flat-ground instead of hollow-ground, so you need to tilt your ankle slightly to the inside in order to control your direction.
+Nordic blades are flat-ground instead of hollow-ground, so you need to tilt your ankle to the inside in order to control your direction.

 2. Push to the side.
 Set the blade down, shift your entire weight onto it and push sideways.